monsoonmaelstrom/book2/book2.md

 His eyes land on me, and the slight widening says he clearly knows who I am.

-He pinches the bride of his nose before saying, “Miss Raidane.
+He pinches the bridge of his nose before saying, “Miss Raidane.
 Miss Price.
 To what do I owe the honor?”

 I’m both surprised and pleased he doesn’t feign outrage, or question how we got into his office.
 “Do you know where Captain Marten is?”